ubihazard/macos-scripts/Scripts/README.md

 sudo pmset -a hibernatemode 0
 ```

-Now you can also remove the sleep image (preserves RAM contents during sleep), freeing up some space on your SSD, which can be precious on some lower end Macs.
+Now you can also remove the sleep image (preserves RAM contents during sleep), freeing up some space on your SSD, which can be precious on some lower end Macs:

 ```bash
 sudo rm /var/vm/sleepimage